Campaign aims to raise $50K for young family of deceased Vancouver Island skydiver - BC Local News

-The untimely passing of James Smith following a skydiving incident in Nanoose Bay on July 5 has left a young family devastated.
+The untimely passing of James Smith following a skydiving incident in Nanoose Bay on July 5 has left his young family devastated.

 The 34-year-old Victoria resident left behind a wife, Marlena, his three-year-old daughter Cedar and eight-month-old son Bodhi.